MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab3_Ex2_adaptive_protection.md

 1. In Microsoft Purview, sign out of Joni's account and close all browser windows.

 1. Open a new Microsoft Edge window and navigate to the **Microsoft Entra admin center** at `https://entra.microsoft.com`.
-Sign in as the **MOD Administrator**, `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+Sign in as the **MOD Administrator**, `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
 The Admin password should be provided by your lab hosting provider.

 > [!note] **Note**: In some tenants, you might see a Portal MFA Enforcement prompt when signing in.
 If this prompt appears:
 > - Select **Postpone MFA** to temporarily delay MFA setup.